-- Check for Module Error in register GPS SYNC SOURCE - Parametrize optional functions e.g. SNMP or SINEC H1 time datagram - If all base settings are carried out correctly and there is GPS reception, the GENERAL tab should look like this after approx. 30 min.:
+- Check for Module Error in register GPS SYNC SOURCE - Parameterize optional functions e.g. SNMP or SINEC H1 time datagram

+• If all base settings are carried out correctly and there is GPS reception, the GENERAL tab should look like this after approx. 5 min.
+(30 min. at initial start-up):

-6.2 Switching on the Operating Voltage
+6.2 Switching the Operating Voltage on